apache/flink/docs/dev/table/connect.md

 ### Type Strings

-Because type information is only available in a programming language, the following type strings are supported for being defined in a YAML file:
+Because `DataType` is only available in a programming language, type strings are supported for being defined in a YAML file.

-{% highlight yaml %}
-VARCHAR
-BOOLEAN
-TINYINT
-SMALLINT
-INT
-BIGINT
-FLOAT
-DOUBLE
-DECIMAL
-DATE
-TIME
-TIMESTAMP
-MAP<fieldtype, fieldtype>        # generic map; e.g. MAP<VARCHAR, INT> that is mapped to Flink's MapTypeInfo MULTISET<fieldtype>              # multiset; e.g. MULTISET<VARCHAR> that is mapped to Flink's MultisetTypeInfo
-PRIMITIVE_ARRAY<fieldtype>       # primitive array; e.g. PRIMITIVE_ARRAY<INT> that is mapped to Flink's PrimitiveArrayTypeInfo
-OBJECT_ARRAY<fieldtype>          # object array; e.g. OBJECT_ARRAY<POJO(org.mycompany.MyPojoClass)> that is mapped to
-                                 #   Flink's ObjectArrayTypeInfo
-ROW<fieldtype, ...>              # unnamed row; e.g. ROW<VARCHAR, INT> that is mapped to Flink's RowTypeInfo
-                                 #   with indexed fields names f0, f1, ...
-ROW<fieldname fieldtype, ...>    # named row; e.g., ROW<myField VARCHAR, myOtherField INT> that
-                                 #   is mapped to Flink's RowTypeInfo
-POJO<class>                      # e.g., POJO<org.mycompany.MyPojoClass> that is mapped to Flink's PojoTypeInfo
-ANY<class>                       # e.g., ANY<org.mycompany.MyClass> that is mapped to Flink's GenericTypeInfo
-ANY<class, serialized>           # used for type information that is not supported by Flink's Table & SQL API
-{% endhighlight %}
+The type strings are the same to type declaration in SQL, please see the [Data Types](types.html) page about how to declare a type in SQL.

 {% top %}